 A study of America from 1848-1877, emphasizing the causes, the course, and the aftermath of the Civil War, with a consideration of the lingering effects of the conflict on American society, North and South.
 Offered biennially.
+Prerequisite: Six credits in history

-History of Race Relations in Latin America
+History of Race Relations in Latin America Three Credits LA